"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (12:45)

-So what you're saying is you receive an invoice via email, and then all that information—whether it's from the body of the email or an attachment like a PDF attachment—gets extracted and mapped so that the vendor bill can get created in a draft format so that it can then be approved, that it actually extracted it correctly.
-And that way you're just doing some final check.
-And maybe just for ones that get flagged as having a certain degree of certainty whether you've extracted all of the information or not, it can flag ones where it's like "I'm not sure, I'm taking a stab at it," and those ones you probably definitely want to review for final approval.
+So what you're saying is you receive an invoice via email, and then all that information—whether it's from the body of the email or an attachment like a PDF attachment—gets extracted and mapped so that the vendor bill can get created in a draft format so that it can then be approved, and that it actually extracted it correctly.
+And that way, you're just doing some final check.
+And maybe just for ones that get flagged as having a certain degree of certainty, whether you've extracted all of the information or not, it can flag ones where it's like "I'm not sure, I'm taking a stab at it," and those ones you probably definitely want to review for final approval.

-Does it auto approve if it's over a certain degree of certainty?
+Does it auto-approve if it's over a certain degree of certainty?
 How does that work?

 Lee (13:47)